Venkat-Rajgopal/venkat-rajgopal.github.io/src/content/posts/threading-limitations-python.md

 The key takeaways:

 - **Threading** in Python is useful for I/O-bound tasks (network calls, file reads), not CPU-bound work.
-The GIL ensures only one thread runs Python bytecode at a time.
+The GIL ensures only one thread runs Python bytecode at a time, though it's released around blocking I/O and inside some C extensions like NumPy.
-- **Multiprocessing** sidesteps the GIL by spawning separate OS processes, giving real parallelism at the cost of process startup overhead and serialization between workers.
+- **Multiprocessing** sidesteps the GIL by spawning separate OS processes, giving real parallelism at the cost of process startup overhead, pickling, and no shared memory by default.
+- **Asyncio** is a third option worth knowing: single-threaded cooperative concurrency, no GIL contention or process overhead, but only useful for I/O-bound work — it doesn't help CPU-bound loops any more than threading does.
 - **Rust** has no GIL.
 With `Rayon`, adding parallelism is a one-line change and the compiler statically proves the code is race-free, giving you full CPU utilization with zero runtime overhead.
+- **Looking ahead:** Python 3.13's experimental free-threaded build removes the GIL entirely — still early, but worth watching if CPU-bound threading is a recurring pain point.